 Procedural fairness

-If the Registrar is considering granting an extension of time, the other parent of the application will be advised.
+If the Registrar is considering granting an extension of time, the other parent will be advised.
 The Registrar will give them an opportunity to respond to the information that is being taken into account.

 The Registrar will not contact the other parent and advise them of the application unless considering granting the application for an extension of time.